Flexible Modeling of Nonstationary Extremal Dependence using Spatially-Fused LASSO and Ridge Penalties

 \section{Nepal Temperature Data Analysis}

-Nepal is a south Asian country covering the Himalayan foothills and the highest peaks of the Himalayan mountains.
-A strong nonstationary behavior in the dependence of temperature extremes is therefore expected, and to investigate this hypothesis we obtain daily temperature data, generated by version 2 of the NASA Global Land Data Assimilation System { \citep{rodell2004global}}, from 2004 to 2019.
-To avoid potential edge effects, we include $D = 1419$ observation locations within and surrounding Nepal, see Figure \ref{pic:Nepal_elev+clu}.
-At these locations, we derive $T = 192$ observations of monthly maxima.
+Nepal is a South Asian country covering the Himalayan foothills and the highest peaks of the Himalayan mountains.
+A strong nonstationary behavior in the dependence of temperature extremes is natural, and to investigate this hypothesis, we obtain daily temperature data, generated by Version 2 of the NASA Global Land Data Assimilation System \citep{rodell2004global}, from 2004 to 2019.
+We include $D = 1419$ observation sites on a regular grid within and surrounding Nepal (Figure \ref{pic:Nepal_elev+clu}).
+At these sites, we derive $T = 192$ observations of monthly maxima.